madebydawid/devops-labs/server-performance-stats/readme.md

 **Stretch goal**: Feel free to optionally add more stats such as os version, uptime, load average, logged in users, failed login attempts etc.

+# Usage

+To use the `server-stats.sh` script, follow these steps:

+1. Ensure the script has execution permissions.
+If not, you can add them with the command:
+    ```sh
+    chmod +x server-stats.sh
+    ```

+2. Run the script on your Linux server using the following command:
+    ```sh
+    ./server-stats.sh
+    ```

 ---
 Link to roadmap.sh [server performance stats](https://roadmap.sh/projects/server-stats)